Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 **Install ESLint in your code editor**

 You'll need to install ESLint in your code editor.

-Go to Packages/Plugins/Extensions and search for ESLint and install.
+- 1️⃣ Go to Packages/Plugins/Extensions
+- 2️⃣ search for ESLint and install.

 <!-- > -->

 ### Lint your code

-(If you haven't already)

-**Move your code into a JS file**
+**Move your code into a JS file** (If you haven't already)

 The linter will only lint files with the `.js` file extension.
 Move your code into it a separate JS file `index.js`.